Index

 Compared with benchmark

-Social Isolation: percentage of adult carers who have as much social contact as they would like (Persons 65+ yrs)
+Social Isolation: percentage of adult social care users who have as much social contact as they would like (Persons 65+ yrs)

 Period